-XBOX, PlayStation, Nintendo, Steam.
-If you’re a parent, you’ve probably heard your kids talking about these video game consoles and platforms along with their favorite games like Madden, Fortnite, Mario Kart and Minecraft.
-With 75% of American households having at least one gamer in the house, we’re not surprised by the wave of Greenlight families sharing their gaming experiences with us.
+XBOX, PlayStation, Nintendo, Twitch.
+If you’re a parent, you’ve probably heard your kids talking the gamer talk along with their favorite games like Madden, Fortnite, Mario Kart and Minecraft.
+75% of Americans have at least one gamer in the house, so we’re not surprised by the wave of Greenlight families sharing their gaming experiences with us.

-Whether your kids prefer mobile gaming or they kick it old school with Nintendo, video games can quickly become a favorite pastime and a recurring cost.
-Americans spent $43 billion on video games in 2018 and the numbers keep growing, which is why we think video games can be leveraged as an excellent tool for parents to motivate their kids to make smart money decisions.
+Whether your kids prefer mobile gaming or they kick it old school with Nintendo, video games can quickly become a favorite pastime… and a recurring cost.
+On average, parents spent $433 on video games PER YEAR!
+We don’t see that number going down any time soon, so let’s turn it into a money lesson instead.

 Knowledge is power

-With so many different consoles and video game franchises on the market, teaching young gamers to do their research develops smart habits that can apply to future large purchases.
-Important questions to consider include:
+With so many different consoles and video games on the market, teaching young gamers to do their research develops smart habits that will stick with them well into their adult years

 - How much does each gaming console and individual game cost?